 7. Angry Pastors Lose Top Staff.
 Quality staff leave churches with angry pastors.
 Life is too short and they have other options.

 8. Angry Pastors Like to Fight.
 The sad reality is, angry pastors are more comfortable in unhealthy environments than healthy environments.
 So even if a culture is healthy, they self-destruct it because they cannot function where there is peace.

 9. Angry Pastors Become Merely Positional Leaders.
 If a pastor proclaims, “I am the pastor,” he/she is no longer the leader.
-If a leader has to tell you their the leader, they are not.
+If leaders have to tell you they are the leader, they are not.
 They are now leading by position rather than influence.